Pacific Coast League: Past champions

 League champions have been determined by different means since the Pacific Coast League's formation in 1903.
 With few exceptions, most PCL champions through 1927 were simply the regular season pennant winners.
 However, a few seasons during this time did feature a postseason championship series to crown a champion.
 It was not until the mid-1930s that the league instituted regular postseason play that was only sporadically cancelled due to financial problems or other factors.
-As of the 2022 season, the two division champions meet in a single game to determine a league champion.
+Beginning with 2023, the regular-season is split into two halves, and the winners of each half meet in a best-of-three series for the league championship.

 The San Francisco Seals won 14 PCL championships, the most among all teams in the league, followed by the Los Angeles Angels (12) and the Albuquerque Dukes and Portland Beavers (8).

 Awards

 The PCL recognizes outstanding players and team personnel annually near the end of each season.

 MVP Award

 The Most Valuable Player Award, first awarded in 1927, is given to honor the best player in the league.
 The award is voted on by team managers, general managers, broadcasters, and media representatives from around the league, as are all PCL year-end awards.